tests-always-included/wick/lib/README.md

 * $2                - Optional, filename to write with the resulting content.
 When not specified, this writes to stdout.
 * --progress        - Show progress information during downloads.
 * --timeout=SECONDS - Give up after this many seconds elapse.
+* --username=USER   - Username to use for request.
+Adds the --user "USER:PASS" option with curl.
+* --password=PASS   - Password to use for request.

 Examples